-Upper Missouri District Health Unit's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-Upper Missouri District Health Unit's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the Upper Missouri District Health Unit's responses to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+Upper Missouri District Health Unit's responses were not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.